iaman011/CareEco-Technologies/README.md

 Instead of performing a heavy full data dump, the system intelligently syncs only the modified records based on timestamps, ensuring scalability and efficiency even as the dataset grows.

+# updatedAt and lastSyncedAt Features

+To make the synchronization system efficient and reliable, each document in both Local and Cloud databases includes two key timestamps:

+1. updatedAt

+This field stores the last time the document was modified (either locally or on the cloud).

+Whenever a user updates or creates a record, the updatedAt field is automatically refreshed to the current time.

+It helps the system detect which documents have changed since the last synchronization.

+2. lastSyncedAt

+This field tracks the last time the document was successfully synchronized between local and cloud databases.

+During the sync process, once a document is copied/updated on both sides, its lastSyncedAt value is updated to the sync time.

+This prevents re-syncing the same unchanged documents repeatedly, making the process lightweight and faster.

 # Key highlights of this project:

 1. Bi-Directional Synchronization